neuropsychology/NeuroKit/studies/complexity_structure/README.md

 Brownian
 motion).](../../studies/complexity_structure/figures/signals-1.png)

-The script to generate the data can be found at **github.com/neuropsychology/NeuroKit/studies/complexity_structure**.
+The Python script to generate the data can be found at **github.com/neuropsychology/NeuroKit/studies/complexity_structure**.

 We started by generating 5 types of signals, one random-walk, two